molgenis/molgenis.org/_posts/2019-12-12-MOLGENIS-selected-as-ELIXIR-RIR.md

 ---
-title: 'MOLGENIS is selected as part of 10 ELIXIR ‘recommended interoperability resources’"
+title: "MOLGENIS is selected as part of 10 ELIXIR ‘recommended interoperability resources’"
 layout: blue
 ---